 Reusing or recycling saves carbon emissions by preventing the need for more new packaging to be made.
 So when our customers make an order, we prioritise packaging their products using boxes that we reuse from our suppliers.
 If that’s not possible, we use FSC®-certified, recyclable shipping cartons.

-We’re always looking for ways to reduce our use of plastic, and by 2021, we aim to further reduce single-use plastics from our operations.
-For example, we’ll replace the plastic tape with a more sustainable alternative to keep our products safe in transit.
+We’re always looking for ways to reduce our use of plastic.
+For example, we have replaced the plastic tape with a more sustainable ‘paper-based’ alternative, ensuring our packaging is fully recyclable, after they have kept our products safe in transit.